nuryonosw/grasping_unknown_objects/README.md

 ## Acknowledgement

-Improvement on the works of Douglas Morrison, Peter Corke and Jurgen Leitner in their work "Closing the Loop for Robotic Grasping: A Real-time, Generative Grasp Synthesis Approach" and Fu-Jen Chu, Ruinian Xu and Patricio A. Vela in their work "Real-world Multi-object, Multi-grasp Detection".
+Improvement on the works of Douglas Morrison, Peter Corke and Jurgen Leitner, "Closing the Loop for Robotic Grasping: A Real-time, Generative Grasp Synthesis Approach" and Fu-Jen Chu, Ruinian Xu and Patricio A. Vela, "Real-world Multi-object, Multi-grasp Detection".

 ## Getting started